 Today, I am so excited to have Chelsea guest posting on Jo, My Gosh!
 She is an active duty sailor and entrepreneur and her product is close to my heart– care packages!
 Today, she’s sharing some military care package ideas that service members actually want.

 Hello, everyone!
 My name is Chelsea Mandello.
 I am the founder of Troopster Military Care Packs but I’m also currently serving active duty in the U.S. Navy along with my fiancé Travis.
-I’m happy to be a guest blogger and to tell you about some of my experiences as well as to give you all an insight of what deployed troops really want in a care pack.
+I’m happy to be a guest blogger and to tell you about some of my experiences as well as to give you all an insight of what troops really want in a care package.

 I grew up in a military family, with my mom previously serving in the Air Force, and my two older brothers now currently serving as well in the Air Force.
 I was a bit of the black sheep when I decided to go Navy, but haven’t regretted the decision once since joining.
 I have served in the Navy for five years and spent most of my time deployed.